Monash-RNA-Systems-Biology-Laboratory/tail-tools/README.md

 * Parent  - mRNA ID

 The pipeline assumes that genes do not have overlapping exons on the same strand.
 Is this too much to ask for in a reasonable genome annotation?
 Apparently the answer is yes.
 The UCSC and Ensemble genome downloaders merge genes with overlapping exons -- ids and names are concatenated with "/" as a separator.
+(In the case of Ensemble, an attempt is made to prioritize higher confidence transcripts in order to avoid merging genes.)
 This can complicate downstream analysis, and Paul apologises for the pain this causes.